Inbibo/adonisfx_docs/docs/licensing.md

 >  === Linux
 >
 > 1. Open a terminal in the folder where the `turbofloatserver` is located.
-> 2. Run the following command for activation: `./turbofloatserver -a="YOUR-PRODUCT-KEY"`
+> 2. Run the following command for activation: `./turbofloatserver -a="PRODUCT-KEY"`
 >     - Make sure to launch this command with `sudo` privileges.
 >     - This step assumes that the server `.xml` file and `.dat` file are located in the same folder as the server executable.
 To provide a custom path run the following command for the activation:
->     `./turbofloatserver -a="YOUR-PRODUCT-KEY" -pdets="YourTurboActivate.dat" -config="Config.xml"`
+>     `./turbofloatserver -a="PRODUCT-KEY" -pdets="YourTurboActivate.dat" -config="Config.xml"`
 > 3. The server is now ready and can be run with the commands explained in the [Run](/licensing.md#run) section.
 >
 > **Note**